bksaiki/numbers-course/docs/01-fixed.md

 ```
 ... | 0 | 0 | b_{p-3} | b_{p-4} | ... | b_{0} . b_{-1} | b_{-2} | 0 | 0 | ...
 ```
+Our discussion of the region of significance is similar here;
+  the region of significance must include digits between $-2$ and $p-3$ but can include zero digits at positions at or above $p-2$.

 To support this, of course,
   our numbers interface needs extending.